 From research to business development

-On a mission from Seaweed AS Norges Vel took the responsability for the application process against Regional Forskingsfond Vest in cooperation with SINTEF Fiskeri and Havbruk AS, The National Institute for nutrition and seafood research, and Nofima AS.
-As a result of the project, a supply chain was startet at Seaweed AS for farming of kelp and development of safe food products for national and international markets.
+On a mission from Seaweed AS Norges Vel took the responsability for the application process in the Regional Forskingsfond Vest in cooperation with SINTEF Fiskeri og Havbruk AS, The National Institute for nutrition and seafood research, and Nofima AS.
+As a result of the project, a supply chain was startet at Seaweed AS for farming kelp and developing safe food products for national and international markets.
 Multiple customers are already in the process of trying the nutritious and healthy products from the sea.

 Cultural heritage along the coast